abhishekalai/abhishekalai/about.md

 permalink: /about/
 ---

 Abhishek's personal programming blog.
 The Only Official One.
-Filled with posts and content that explain how he overcame the all new project setups, errors or learnt a new technique.
+He uses it to share interesting things that he learns on his journey as a Software Developer.

 Abhishek currently works as Software Developer @[Jai Kisan][jk_landing_page], an Indian FinTech startup that specialises in financing the rural India.